 Finally, should we be worried about data privacy?

 “Don’t leave too much personal information on your social media.
-If you’re dealing with a reputable company – or recruitment agency – you can be confident that your details are safe, and that information will only be passed on with your consent,” she explains.
+If you’re dealing with a reputable company – or recruitment agency – you can be confident that your details are safe.
+Be sure that information will only be passed on with your consent,” she explains.

-Where to find jobs online in the Netherlands
+Where to find a job online in the Netherlands

 There are many resources out there to find a job online in the Netherlands.
 Popular databases include:

 - Expatica Jobs – English-language and multilingual jobs in sales, IT, and other industries.

 - LinkedIn – the tried, tested, and trusted portal for targeted job searches, and a good shop window for candidates to promote their credentials.

 - European Employment Services (EURES) is the European Commission’s job mobility portal for EU, EEA and Swiss job seekers.

 - Stepstone – part of a global network.

 - Top Language Jobs – English-language and multilingual jobs.